syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 You can dynamically delete a selected columns and shift other columns to left by following,

 * Click Delete in the context menu and select "Entire Column" option in Delete dialog.
-* Click Delete Cells in OTHERS tab in ribbon and select "Entire Column" option in Delete dialog.
+* Select Delete Cells option in Delete button in Ribbon OTHERS tab and select "Entire Column" option in Delete dialog.
+* Select Delete Sheet Columns option in Delete button in Ribbon OTHERS tab.
 * Click Delete option in column header context menu.

 You can also perform delete entire column using [`deleteEntireColumn`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:deleteentirecolumn "deleteEntireColumn") method.